 The story of Tenuta di Trinoro is that of a terroir-inspired visionary, who defied convention to follow his instinct, at great avail to the vinous community.
-From his 22 hectare estate in Val d’Orcia, Southern Tuscany, Andrea Franchetti now produces some of the greatest examples of Bordeaux blends to come out of Italy.
+From a 22 hectare estate in Val d’Orcia, Southern Tuscany, Andrea Franchetti is responsible for producing some of the greatest examples of Bordeaux blends to come out of Italy.

 Tenuta di Trinoro was founded in 1991 on a trip to Val d’Orcia.
 An area with no previous viticultural history.
 Struck by the dry air and blinding light, Andrea came across a rundown old farmhouse, with no road access, surrounded by woodland.
 Not one to shy from a challenge or to follow trends, he was determined that it would be here that he would start from scratch, to establish a vineyard from nothing, in an area unbeknown to most, using Bordeaux varieties (Cabernet Franc, Cabernet Sauvignon, Merlot, and Petit Verdot).

 In 1997 after years of experimentation, the first vintage of Tenuta di Trinoro was born and immediately caught the eye of national and international critics.
 Le Cupole is a wine of remarkable renown.
 Through quality focussed, terroir-driven winemaking, Tenuta di Trinoro produce complex wines, which show power and concentration.
-This cult winemaker continues to push boundaries as well as his own personal standards, a seriously exciting producer, of legendary status.
+Sadly Andrea is no longer with us but his legacy lives on through the estate.